aman-abhishek/aman-abhishek.github.io/publications.md

 ### Conferences

-Lukito, J., Sarma, P., Foley, J. & **Abhishek, A.** (2019). "_Using time series and natural language processing to identify viral moments in the 2016 U.S. Presidential Debate_".
+Lukito, J., Sharma, P., Foley, J. & **Abhishek, A.** (2019). "_Using time series and natural language processing to identify viral moments in the 2016 U.S. Presidential Debate_".
 Paper presented at the NLP+CSS Workshop of the 2019 Annual Conference of the North American Chapter of the Association for Computational Linguistics, Minneapolis, USA.

 **Abhishek, A.** (2018); "_What Drives Virality on Social Media?_".
 Presented at the 43rd Annual Conference of Midwest Association for Public Opinion Research, Chicago, USA.